sergei-gots/task-2/README.md

 ## Run app

 Before run be sure you have appropriated database properties in the file <a href="https://github.com/sergei-gots/task-2/blob/master/src/main/resources/liquibase.properties">/resources/liquibase.properties</a>
+To run the tomcat server and the /getCustomer application deployed out there use:
 ```
 java tomcat7:run
 ```